Black Pepper and Garlic Venison Brine

 After shooting your Kansas Trophy Whitetail, you can try this great recipe!

-1 ½ to 2 lbs. backstrap venison steak cut about 1 in. thick
+- 1 ½ to 2 lbs. backstrap venison steaks cut about 1 in. thick

 In a gallon-sized, sealable plastic bag, combine the venison, water, salt, bay leaves, black pepper and garlic powder.
 Seal and place in refrigerator overnight.
 Do not leave in brine for more than 24 hours.